Entanglement-assisted quantum turbo codes: EAQ convolutional codes

 Observe that the state diagram in Figure~\ref{fig:state-diagram}\ for the EAQ\ convolutional encoder does not feature a zero physical-weight cycle with non-zero logical weight.
-Thus, the encoder is non-catastrophic, illustrating another departure from classical theory. \textit{Non-catastrophicity in the quantum world is not only a property of the encoder, but it also depends on the resources available for encoding.} If we analyze the above scenario that leads to catastrophic error propagation in the encoder of Figure~8 of Ref.~\cite{PTO09}, we see that it does not lead to such propagation for our setting in Figure~\ref{fig:simple-encoder}.
+Thus, the encoder is non-catastrophic, illustrating another departure from the classical theory of turbo codes. \textit{Non-catastrophicity in the quantum world is not only a property of the encoder, but it also depends on the resources available for encoding.} If we analyze the above scenario that leads to catastrophic error propagation in the unassisted encoder, we see that it does not lead to such propagation for the entanglement-assisted encoder in Figure~\ref{fig:simple-encoder}.
 Indeed, suppose again that a $Y$ error acts on the second physical qubit in a particular frame of the code (with the identity acting on all other qubits).
 Pushing this $Y$ error through the inverse of the encoder leads to an $X$ operator acting on the ebit and a $Z$ operator acting on the memory.
 The $X$ operator is detectable by a Bell measurement, and the $Z$ operator acting on the memory propagates to a $Z$ operator acting on an ebit in the next frame and then to all ebits and information qubits in successive frames.
 These $Z$ operators acting on the ebits are all detectable by a Bell measurement (whereas they are not detecable when acting on an ancilla), so that the iterative decoding algorithm can still correct for errors in the propagation because all these errors trigger syndromes.